johnnyy260/Johnny/README.md

 ## Visualising the results
-To see which the counterfactual set, number of dropped items, topk and new_topk, run the notebook file `visualise.ipynb`
+To see which the counterfactual set, number of dropped items, topk and new_topk, follow the steps in the notebook file `visualise.ipynb`